By Noel Paine

 HOKA does not really add anything too their midsole foam but its light and seems to work on its own.
 Outsole rubber is Durabrasion rubber for durability, there is pull tab to help pull it on and apparently the shoe is Vegan (I think what its made of, not what the shoe prefers to eat).

-The American Podiatric Medical Association (APMA) also gives this shoe a Seal of Acceptance that recognizes products that have been found beneficial to foot health.
+The American Podiatric Medical Association (APMA) also gives the Bondi 8 a Seal of Acceptance that recognizes products that have been found beneficial to foot health.

 I like HOKA shoes and think this would be a really well cushioned, light feeling shoe that might help someone with high arches.
 I like the way they look too!